-- ► Central A (or 3) is most prevalent for both Hiders and Seekers - Central A is even more prevalent for Seekers (or Hiders in Mine treatments) - Hence, Seekers do better than in equilibrium! - Shouldn't Hiders realize that Seekers will be just as tempted to look there? - ▶ RTH: "The finding that both choosers and guessers selected the least salient alternative suggests little or no strategic thinking."
+- ▶ Central A/3 most prevalent for both Hiders & Seekers - Central A/3 even more prevalent for Seekers (or Hiders in Mine treatments) - ▶ Hence, Seekers do better than in equilibrium! - Shouldn't Hiders realize that Seekers will be just as tempted to look there? - ▶ RTH: "The finding that both choosers and guessers selected the least salient alternative suggests little or no strategic thinking."